paytonrodman/paytonrodman.github.io/content/post/graduate-scholarships.md

 ---
-title: A guide to graduate scholarships
+title: "A guide to graduate scholarships"
 summary: My experiences, both successful and unsuccessful, in applying to the Rhodes and Gates Cambridge scholarships
 date: "2019-04-16T00:00:00Z"
 draft: false